-The RedLab 1208FS-Plus acquires data one analog sample at a time using software paced mode.
+The RedLab 1408FS-Plus acquires data one analog sample at a time using software-paced mode.
 You initiate the A/D conversion by calling a software command.
 The analog value is converted to digital and returned to the computer.
 You can repeat this procedure until you have the total number of samples that you want.

-The maximum sample rate in software-paced mode is system-dependent.
+The RedLab 1408FS-Plus can attain throughput sample rate in software paced mode is system-dependent.